 The choice of valuation method and the critical estimates and assumptions underlying the fair value determination of investment properties are set out in note 5.
 Significant estimates used in determining the fair value of the Trust's investment properties include capitalization rates and stabilized net operating income used in the overall capitalization rate valuation method.
 A change to any one of these inputs could significantly alter the fair value of an investment property.
 Please refer to note 5 for sensitivity analysis.

 IPUC and land held for development are also valued at fair value, except if such values cannot be reliably determined.
-In the case when fair value cannot be reliably determined, such property is recorded at cost.

 (ii) Deferred unit-based compensation